Gillespie, No. 17 Florida St. upset No. 5 Louisville 67-59 - WHIZ News

+“That’s the difference in her game,” Florida State coach Sue Semrau said.
+“When she rebounds, she’s really, really good.”

-Nicki Ekhomu added 18 points, as the Seminoles (19-4, 8-4 Atlantic Coast Conference) ended Louisville’s win streak at 13 games.
+Nicki Ekhomu added 18 points for Florida State, which trailed for just 13 seconds.
+The Seminoles (19-4, 8-4 Atlantic Coast Conference) ended Louisville’s win streak at 13 games.

 Florida State shot just 34.3% to lead 26-17 at halftime.
 The Seminoles outrebounded Louisville 29-16 in the first half, including 10 offensive boards.
 Louisville shot just 24.1% before the break.